MiningMarsh/steamos-extensions/README.md

 ### steamos-extension-irqbalance

 This extension installs and runs the `irqbalance` service, which automatically balances interrupts across CPU cores.
 It is configured to try and minimize the number of running cores in addition to balancing interrupts to strike a better balance between power consumption and performance.

+### steamos-extension-preload

+This extension  installs the `preload` service. `preload` attempts to minimize system latency by pre-caching commonly loaded files.
+A state file will be left at `/var/lib/preload.state` if you uninstall this extension.
+The state file is minimal in size.